AustinMatherne/thinX/README.md

 ### Version

-0.5.0
+0.6.0

 ### Dependencies

-thinX is developed with Python 3.3 and PySide.
+thinX is developed with Python 3 and PyQt.

 ### Versioning